hfndb/cookware-headless-ice/README.md

 **cookware-headless-ice** is a console based working environment, constructed as a [Node.js](https://en.wikipedia.org/wiki/Node.js) project.
 Like a chef, you can use this gear to 'cook' your own code for projects.
 So... in Case Of Emergency (ICE), feeling an itch to write some code, you could use this 'integrated cooking environment' (ice) 😉

-This project was originally written in [TypeScript](https://en.wikipedia.org/wiki/TypeScript) (.ts) and later transformed to pure [JavaScript](https://en.wikipedia.org/wiki/JavaScript) (.mjs), ES module code introduced in [ECMAScript 2015](https://en.wikipedia.org/wiki/ECMAScript), so transcompiling of any kind is no longer necessary, to run this Node.js project.

 For background information like **project philosophy**, see [design goals and roadmap](./docs/design-goals-and-roadmap.md).

 The **command line toolbox**